 Alcohol, or ethanol, can have profound impacts on multiple organ systems in your body, including genetic disorders like alcohol intolerance, and it is a complicated substance.
 Your gastrointestinal (GI) tract is typically the first line of defense that your body employs to protect against foreign toxins, including alcohol and other substances.
 When discussing your GI tract, a medical professional is referring to the entire length of your GI tract, including the mouth, esophagus, stomach, small intestine, large intestine, and colon.
 However, gastritis is a condition specific to your stomach.

 Here’s an easy way to remember what gastritis is: Any medical terminology that ends in “-itis” is referring to inflammation of that specific tissue.
 Gastritis is when the inner lining of the stomach becomes inflamed (swells) and tender.
 Alcohol commonly causes this issue by irritating the lining of the stomach and damaging the cells it comes into contact with.

-Over time, alcohol can interfere with the natural production of bicarbonate ions that protect your stomach cells from the harsh environment present in the stomach.
+Over time, prolonged alcohol abuse can interfere with the natural production of bicarbonate ions that protect your stomach cells from the harsh environment present in the stomach.
 Without these protective ions, the acidic environment can alter the cellular membranes of gastric cells and impact the health of the cells.
 As the cell layers erode, this erosion exposes deeper layers of cells that do not have protection from the acidic environment of the stomach, and the inflammation process protects them from further damage.

 What Are Some Other Causes of Gastritis?